Exeedo/BigIntegerCpp/README.md

 This library contains a single class which is **unsignedBigInteger**.

-This class is described in the other (.md) files.
+This class is described in the Documentation folder.